JoeSchiff/Excel_Auto_Populate/README.md

-## How to auto populate a varying / arbitrary / unknown number of cells in Excel without VBA
+## How to auto populate a varying / arbitrary / unknown number of cells in Excel.
+Examples with and without VBA

 ### Table of Contents
 * [Summary](#Summary)